italy-dude/GUIDB-GUID-Breve/README.md

 ### Installation ###

-This project was created with NetBeans 8 and is a maven project, so it should be a matter of opening it with NetBeans and running the GUIDB main method.
+This project was created with NetBeans 8 and is a maven project, so it should be a matter of opening it with NetBeans and running the GUIDB main method.  :thumbsup: :thumbsup:

 ### Uses ###